jmwinemiller/portfolio/content/about/_index.md

   {{</ about >}}

   {{< about date="2016" >}}
-    Coursework in data analysis with R and Python and statistical computing using SAS
+    Coursework in data analysis utilizing R and Python, as well as statistical computing with SAS
     <br>
-    Completed 17 Pluralsight courses including C#, D3.js, Java, Python, business intelligence, data warehousing, and machine learning
+    Additionally, completed 17 Pluralsight courses, which include topics such as C#, D3.js, Java, Python, business intelligence, data warehousing, and machine learning
   {{</ about >}}

   {{< about date="2014" >}}
-    Courses in mathematical statistics, probability, and economics from the society of actuaries
+    Studied courses in mathematical statistics, probability, and economics from the society of actuaries
     <br>
     Associate, Life Management Institute from LOMA
   {{</ about >}}